kansujiya/JavaMicroservices/README.md

 # Java MicroServices | Web Service | API Gateway | Naming Server | Routing | Logging | Resilience | H2 Databse Configrations
 Source code have four componet.
 Currency-Exchange & Currency-Conversion are mirco services & Communicating with each other using feign & RestTemplet.
 Naming Server is Service discovery/Service registry to register microservices instances.
 Last but not least Client side API gateway to manage all incoming/outgoing requests using routings.

-* ##### Note - Currency-Exchange is built with H2 Memory database and data will be seeded using [data.sql](https://github.com/kansujiya/JavaMicroservices/blob/master/currency-exchange-service/src/main/resources/data.sql) on app start.
+* ##### Note1 - Currency-Exchange is built with H2 Memory database and data will be seeded using [data.sql](https://github.com/kansujiya/JavaMicroservices/blob/master/currency-exchange-service/src/main/resources/data.sql) on app start.

+* ##### Note2 - Centerlised configration server & docker images of each componet will added sooner.
+Stay tuned. :)

 ## Table of contents
 * [Technologies](#technologies)